 - Customer retention rates: 90% higher for omnichannel vs. single-channel

-With more and more SaaS companies providing the tools to manage multiple channels more efficiently, implementing an omnichannel strategy is easier than ever.
+With more and more SaaS companies providing the tools to manage multiple channels more efficiently, implementing omnichannel in your content strategy is easier than ever.

 This is another area where AI and big data are playing a role by helping brands understand consumer behavior better and personalize at an individual level at scale.